maxmuermann/sofluffy/README.md

 # Quick start

+1. install the plugin by placing the so_fluffy folder inside the "addons" folder in your project
+2. open Godot "Project Settings->Plugins" and enable the SoFluffy plugin
-1. Add some geometry to your scene - any subclass of GeometryInstance3D can be used to grow fur.
+3. Add some geometry to your scene - any subclass of GeometryInstance3D can be used to grow fur.
-2. Add a Fur node as a child of your geometry and tweak parameters to your liking.
+4. Add a Fur node as a child of your geometry and tweak parameters to your liking.

 # Caveats